RasPatrick55-dev/JBRAVO_Screener/README.md

 python scripts/run_pipeline.py
 ```

+Schedule the pre-market executor so it fires at 12:05 UTC during Eastern
+Standard Time (and adjust the trigger when New York observes DST) to ensure the
+wrapper enters the market window after the 07:00 ET pre-market open.

 Set `PYTHONANYWHERE_DOMAIN` (e.g., `RasPatrick.pythonanywhere.com`) or `PA_WSGI_PATH` to enable the automatic web reload.
 Disable it per-run via `--reload-web false`.